ZeroTrustAccess/Honeypot/README.md

 ## Getting Started

-These instructions will guide you on how to set up the honeypot on your own Azure account.
+This lab is documented over the various chapters step-by-step, and can be used in 2024 for you to set up your own Honeypot.

 ### Prerequisites